gantonious/comp348-as2/README.md

 ### Design

 The design of the http server was seperated into 2 major components.
-Serialization/Deserialization of the reuqests and response and actually handling the given request and converting it to the appropriate response.
+Serialization/Deserialization of the requests and response and actually handling the given request and converting it to the appropriate response.

-At a high leven when a request comes down the pipe it is deserialized to a `HttpRequest` object.
+At a high level when a request comes down the pipe it is deserialized to a `HttpRequest` object.
 That object is then passed to a `RequestPipeline` which "handles" the request and returns a `HttpResponse` object.
 That object is then serialized back into the Http protocol and sent over the wire back to the client.

 The `RequestPipeline` consists of a list of middleware objects.
 A piece of middleware must implement the `IRequestMiddleware` interface which has the following method: